my-janala/app-modernisation-demo/SLIDES_MODERNISATION.md

-# Application Modernization Journey - From Legacy to Cloud Native
+# Application Modernisation Journey - From Legacy to Cloud Native

 *Using Konveyor to Accelerate Transformation*